-There are 5,640 residents living in 107 long-term care facilities in the Bluegrass District.
+There are more than 6,800 residents living in 113 long-term care facilities in the Bluegrass District.

 Of that number,

 - 12 percent are under the age of 65

 - 50 percent have Alzheimer's disease or another form of dementia

 - 60 percent have no visitors, ever, from outside the facility

 - 70 percent are impoverished

 - 80 percent are women.